 Oakland Community College Foundation is a separate legal entity established as a 501(c)(3) corporation to accept, collect, hold, and invest donations made for the promotion of educational and cultural activities at and on behalf of the College.
-The net position of the component unit is restricted for those purposes.
+The net assets of the component unit are restricted for those purposes.

 These assets and all activity of the Foundation are reported as a discretely presented component unit in the College's financial statements.
-The stated value of the net position of the Foundation totaled \$8.9 million and \$7.0 million for the years ended June 30, 2021 and 2020, respectively.
+The stated value of the net assets of the Foundation totaled \$7.9 million and \$8.9 million for the years ended June 30, 2022 and 2021, respectively.